bojand/fsto-2018-grpc/slides.md

 - We create a connection
 - We create a client from our generated code
 - And we call our function to communicate with the server
-- One interesting thing to nitice is we get timeout support for free
+- One interesting thing to notice is we get timeout support for free

 ---